ZeyuL01/BIT/docs/Examples/Examples3.rst

 .. image:: ../images/Examples/K562/Pic3.png

-And the top 10 / 50 counts by each method:
+We also visualize the number of TRs ranked within the top 10 and top 50 by each method:

 .. code-block:: r